stevavoliajvar/stop_cloudflare/PEOPLE.md

+"ACM has been denying open public access to scientific papers anyway.
+Tor users are blocked because ACM has jailed their host in CloudFlare's walled garden: The ACM site is also set to give a 302 error to the InternetArchive waybackMachine.
+Bit embarrassing for ACM to fail at such a simple task." ([aktivismoestasmialuo](https://activism.openworlds.info/@aktivismoEstasMiaLuo/104615397495442862))

+"that article about privacy happens to be a privacy abusing CloudFlare site.
+And if you try to circumvent CF by going to it's a 404 error." ([aktivismoestasmialuo](https://activism.openworlds.info/@aktivismoEstasMiaLuo/104614750310878050))

+"Kodi has several ethical problems.
+Apart from using Github, Kodi.tv is a CloudFlare site, littered with Twitter, Facebook, Google, etc. And they ask for donations using Paypal, Patreon, & Liberapay." ([resist1984](https://social.privacytools.io/@resist1984/104610670459183815))

 "villages.io & freedomsponsors.org avoid CloudFlare (and thus avoid the gamble of giving CF your personal & financial info), but they're a bit different. is an unvetted list of crowdfunding services (research needed)" ([aktivismoestasmialuo](https://activism.openworlds.info/@aktivismoEstasMiaLuo/104581662343812911))